-Here are five tech brands in particular that are leading the charge of social media marketing.
+Here are five leading tech companies using social media marketing.

 Pinterest conjures images of cupcake recipes and home decor—not machinery and science facts.
 And yet, GE has made a name for itself on the platform, with over 27,000 followers and nearly 40 custom boards.